1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: After defeat in Miani and Dabo, the Talpur dynasty was replaced by British rule.

-70. After annexation, the Talpur Amirs were:
+70. After annexation, the Talpur Amirs were__________.

 A) Executed